whitesource/GitHubPackagesSecurityAction/README.md

 # License

-The scripts and documentation in this project are released under the [APACHE 2.0](LICENSE) license.
+The scripts and documentation in this project are released under the [Apache 2.0](LICENSE) license.